ccsb-scripps/AutoDock-Vina/docs/source/docking_flexible.rst

 1. Preparing the flexible receptor
 ----------------------------------

 During this step, we are going to split the receptor coordinates into two PDBQT files: one for the rigid portion and one for the flexible side chains.
 As with the :ref:`basic_docking` tutorial, the method requires a receptor coordinate file that includes all hydrogen atoms.
 The file ``1fpu_receptorH.pdb`` is provided (see ``<autodock-vina_directory>/example/flexible_docking/data`` directory).
 This file contains the receptor coordinates taken from PDB entry ``1fpu``.
+The Python script ``prepare_flexreceptor.py`` is available here: ``<autodock-vina_directory>/example/autodock_scripts``.

 .. code-block:: bash